 Self-Employment Income Support Scheme (SEISS)

-You can no longer make a claim for the first two SEISS grants.
-However, from 1 November the scheme will be extended.
+The Self-Employment Income Support Scheme (SEISS) has been extended.
 Grants will be paid in 2 lump sum instalments each covering a 3-month period.

 The second grant will cover a 3-month period from 1 February 2021 until 30 April 2021.
 The Government will review the level of the second grant and set this in due course.